Kotlety Mielone

 Polish ground-meat patties bound with bread soaked in milk and onion, shaped flat, coated in breadcrumbs, and pan-fried until golden and juicy.
 They are everyday home cooking, a staple of the Polish midday dinner.
 Classically served with mashed potatoes and a cucumber or cabbage salad.

-A staple Polish home dish; documented on of Polish dishes among ground-meat 'kotlety'.
+A staple Polish home dish; a classic among Polish ground-meat 'kotlety'.
 Distinct from the breaded pork cutlet kotlet schabowy and from raw tatar.

 Crisp golden crumb gives way to a soft, steamy interior that is juicy and gently oniony.
 They are tender rather than dense, thanks to the milk-soaked bread, and savory through and through.
 Served with mash, they are the taste of a Polish weekday dinner.